9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 regular expression that will cause it to output only the lines that start with `'m'` and then contain `"ap"` somewhere in the line.
 Finally, the result of that is sent to `tr`.
 We gave `tr` options to convert everything to uppercase.
-The output of `tr` isn\'t set anywhere in particular, so it is displayed on the screen.
+The output of `tr` isn't set anywhere in particular, so it is displayed on the screen.

 In this situation, the shell handles setting up all the pipelines